Silicon Valley - Seasons 1-4

 Silicon Valley is a genuinely funny show, boasting great comedic timing and talent.
 It starts off strong, dips in quality around Season 2 or 3, but lifts right back up by Season 4.
 In this latest 10-episode stretch, the writers bring welcome character development, making sure the sitcom does not rest on its laurels.

 Standout roles include the irreplaceable Jared (Zach Woods), Dinesh (Kumail Nanjiani), Gilfoyle (Martin Starr), and Jian Yang (Jimmy O. Yang).
 Meanwhile, the unchanging schtick of Erlich (T.J.
-Miller) gets old quick and I look forward to his exit from the series, which should bring in a breath of fresh air.
+Miller) gets old quick, and I look forward to his upcoming exit from the series, which should bring in a breath of fresh air.
 And main character Richard (Thomas Middleditch) could be played by any actor capable of doing "nervous nerd."

 Gender: 1/5